To view more videopoems by various artists, visit Visible Verse on Facebook

 With access to ten years of Vancouver Videopoem Festival and Visible Verse archives, Heather Haley can tailor a program suitable for your event.

-- VVF seeks videopoems with a 12 minutes maximum duration.
+- Visible Verse seeks videopoems and poetry films with a 12 minute maximum duration.

-- Works will be judged by their innovation, cohesion and literary merit.
+- Works will be judged by their literary merit, cohesion and innovation.
 The ideal videopoem is a wedding of word and image, the voice seen as well as heard.

 - Please do not send documentaries as they are outside the featured genre.